Creative Producer Services

 Japanese Industry Knowledge

-Deep familiarity with Film Commission Japan, JVTA, METI rules, and the production scene around Toho Studios, Toei Studios, and regional film commissions in Tokyo, Osaka, and Kyoto.
+We know Film Commission Japan, JVTA, and METI rules well.
+We also know the production scene around Toho Studios, Toei Studios, and the regional film commissions in Tokyo, Osaka, and Kyoto.

 02.